top of page

 In Part II, we studied how after his rebirth, Fr.
 Augustine-Marie, as he became known, dedicated himself to a life of intercession, working to win wayward souls for God.
 We observed how his devotion, driven by an unremitting zeal for Christ in the Eucharist, reignited the tepid faith of untold thousands across Europe, and replanted the Carmelite Order in corners of the continent where it had long been dormant.
 Along the way, we were reminded of our own need to persist in prayer for those we love.

 This necessity is reiterated once again here in Part III, the culmination of our series on the urgency of intercessory prayer.
-Having earlier explored how consistent supplication can rouse souls from stupor and fuel the fires of faith, below we peer beneath the veil, so to speak, to catch a glimpse of intercession in action – spotlighting a conversion that could perhaps be considered more remarkable than even that of Fr.
-Augustine-Marie.
+Having earlier explored how consistent supplication can rouse souls from stupor and fuel the fires of faith, below we peer beneath the veil, so to speak, to catch a glimpse of intercession in action – spotlighting a conversion that could perhaps be considered more remarkable than Fr.
+Augustine-Marie's own.

 Part III culminates in the account of Rosalie Cohen's salvation – how, in the final moment of her life, Fr.
 Augustine-Marie's biological mother was delivered from damnation through the intercession of his spiritual mother, the Blessed Virgin Mary.